Nociception/log_vs_lin_scale_on_scatter/README.md

 You cannot type anything.
 Not everything is a command.
 The following steps contain black boxes where proper commands are showed.
 To run the program, follow then these steps by typing and running these commands in your terminal window.
 Some of them may require you to type your computer password.
 You will not see any * character as you are maybe used to.
 If you want to move on these steps with these command, type it anyway and press Enter.
+Tip: spot the little square on each of these code black box: it will copy the command.
+Once in your terminal, Ctrl + Shift + v to paste it.
+(The Shift is important ; without, the paste could somehow fail)

 2. Install git:
    You maybe already have it ; check it out: